 Joshua Meeks, MD, PhD, Edward M. Schaeffer, Professor of Urology, Associate Professor of Urology and Biochemistry and Molecular Genetics, Northwestern University, Chicago, IL

-Neal D. Shore, MD, FACS is the Medical Director for the Carolina Urologic Research Center.
-He practices with Atlantic Urology Clinics in Myrtle Beach, South Carolina
+Neal Shore, MD, FACS, Director, CPI (Certified Principal Investigator by the Association of Clinical Research Professionals), Medical Director for the Carolina Urologic Research Center and practices with Atlantic Urology Clinics in Myrtle Beach, South Carolina

 Read the Full Video Transcript